 Overview

-A thorough facade renovation of Top Denmark's domicile on Prags Boulevard brings the 1940 commercial building back to its original expression with large windows and plastered facade.
+A thorough facade renovation of a business centre on Prags Boulevard has brought the 1940 building back to its original appearance with large windows and a plastered facade.
+Today, the fine old industrial building is home to a dynamic entrepreneurial community and is a prime example of a successful transformation.

 Facts